ct1/guides/git_production.md

 ```
 When finished typing, press 'control-d' to save.

-5. Now, set the proper permissions to execute the file
+5. Now, set permissions to execute this file
 ```
 chmod +x post-receive
 ```